terraform-cisco-modules/terraform-easy-aci/README.md

 4. Integrate your VCS Repository into the TFCB Orgnization following these instructions: <https://www.terraform.io/docs/cloud/vcs/index.html>.
 Be sure to copy the OAth Token which you will use later on for Workspace provisioning.

-## VERY IMPORTANT NOTE: The Terraform Cloud provider stores terraform state in plain text.
-Do not remove the .gitignore that is protecting you from uploading the state files to a public repository in this base directory.
-The rest of the modules don't have this same risk

 ## Obtain tokens and keys

 ### Terraform Cloud Variables